mitpre/raspberry-pi-setup/README.md

 2. With settings (bottom right icon) set the following:
     - pi's name (i.e., rPi),
     - enable ssh,
+    - enable keyd login; you need to have public key generated on your machine --> this makes step 4. obsolete.
     - user name (i.e., rPi) and password, and
     - configure wifi